rodneymbasu254/Python-Server-API/README.md

 # Python-Server-API
- Python server for rsending and receiving http requests
+ Python server for sending and receiving http requests